engeir/slides/content/2023-01-24-midterm-evaluation-presentation.md

 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Notes:

+Two things to notice:

+1. Different resolution, so we must either up sample or down sample.
+2. The forcing has a decaying tail, the events are not just a delta-like pulse with an amplitude and arrival time.

 --

 <!-- .slide: data-background="https://raw.githubusercontent.com/engeir/presentations-files/5a16dfcfb846a776baada1ca1e5cd5b9e622a7aa/2021/fysikermotet/noresm/response_func_noresm1_choose_dark.png" -->
 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Note:

+The corresponding response function has strong seasonal dependence, marked with filled in circles, and otherwise falls down to zero very quickly.

 --

 <!-- .slide: data-background="https://github.com/engeir/hack-md-notes/raw/main/assets/pic/de-verify/v1.png" -->
 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Note:

+This first example is the simplest case.
+Forcing with no width is convolved with a response function (original response) which gives us a temperature time series.
+Deconvolving with the forcing and temperature time series gives back an almost perfect estimated response function.

+But, what if we moved all forcing events one element forward before using it in the deconvolution?

 --